Degree in Geography and Land Use Planning

 7. Applied Geography

-The first module, "Basic Training," with 60 ECTS credits (23%), emphasizes the basic knowledge of other transversal disciplines or techniques that complement the training.
-This module includes, on the one hand, the six core subjects common to the Branch of Social and Legal Sciences, which includes the Bachelor's Degree in Geography and Territorial Planning, established by the Undergraduate Studies Commission of the University of La Laguna: Communication, Law, Economics, Statistics, Geography, and Sociology.
-In addition to these six subjects, the Bachelor's Degree in Geography and Territorial Planning incorporates History as a Basic Training subject.
-The content of this subject is considered essential for the adequate assessment of current territorial processes and phenomena, which, as is well known, have a clear historical dimension.
-The seven subjects are divided into the following ten courses: Social Communication, Geography of the Modern World, Statistics, Economics, Sociology, Legal Foundations of Territorial and Urban Planning, History of the Contemporary and Present-Day World, Fundamentals of the Climate System, Graphic and Cartographic Expression, and, finally, Population Geography.
+The first module, “Basic Training,” with 60 ECTS credits—23%—emphasizes the fundamental knowledge of other disciplines or cross-cutting techniques that complement the training.
+This module includes, on the one hand, the six core subjects common to the Social Sciences and Law branch, under which the Bachelor's Degree in Geography and Spatial Planning is offered, as established by the Undergraduate Studies Committee of the University of La Laguna: Communication, Law, Economics, Statistics, Geography, and Sociology.
+To these six subjects, the Bachelor's Degree in Geography and Spatial Planning adds History as a core subject, the content of which is considered essential for the proper assessment of current territorial processes and phenomena, which, as is well known, have a clear historical dimension.
+The seven subjects are specified in the following ten courses: Social Communication, Geography of the current world, Statistics, Economics, Sociology, Legal foundations of land management and urban planning, History of the contemporary and current world, Foundations of the climate system, Graphic and cartographic expression and, finally, Population Geography.

 Modules 2, 3, and 4, "Physical Geography," "Human Geography," and "Regional Geographic Analysis," comprise a total of 108 ECTS credits—40.5 % of the total credits.
 Following the recommendations of the White Paper on the Bachelor's Degree in Geography and Spatial Planning, these modules provide the foundations for understanding the natural and human components of the territory, the factors and processes with territorial impact, the organization of territorial structures at different spatial and temporal scales, and the problems arising from the interrelationships between nature, society, and territory.
 The organization of these contents combines a traditional analytical approach with an integrated approach that allows not only understanding but also comprehension and interpretation of the complexity of the territory.
 These modules ensure a solid foundation in the knowledge of the physical and human environment of territories at different scales.